 Peer review and public voting

-The entries will be assessed by two groups in parallel: a panel of scientific experts and you, the public.
+The entries were assessed by two groups in parallel: a panel of scientific experts and the public.

 Initially, the entries were digitally filtered.
-Because of the overwhelming number of entries in the competition, we've applied some simple filtering to make sure that the judges only have to evaluate the entries that are likely to contain a winning answer.
+Because of the overwhelming number of entries in the competition, some simple filtering was applied to make sure that the judges only had to evaluate the entries that were likely to contain a winning answer.
 More detailed information on how we did this is available at "In detail: the digital filtering process".

-A crack team of chemists who work at the Royal Society of Chemistry will be assessing the entries according to whether they are scientifically sound, imaginative and creative.
+A crack team of chemists who work at the Royal Society of Chemistry assessed the entries according to whether they are scientifically sound, imaginative and creative.

-The team is made up of Publishing Editors, whose day-to-day job is to assess whether chemistry papers submitted to the RSC's journals are of the world class standards we pride ourselves on publishing, and Communications and Education Specialists, who find exciting and engaging ways to bring chemistry into the public eye and into the classroom.
+The team was made up of Publishing Editors, whose day-to-day job is to assess whether chemistry papers submitted to the RSC's journals are of the world class standards the RSC prides itself on publishing, and Communications and Education Specialists, who find exciting and engaging ways to bring chemistry into the public eye and into the classroom.

-All the entries that make it through this first round will be sent to a panel of expert chemists and physicists, and these experts will whittle the entries down to a few potential winners.
-From these few, a winner will be chosen...
+All the entries that made it through the first round were sent to a panel of expert chemists and physicists, and these experts whittled the entries down to a few potential winners.
+From these few, a winner was chosen...